 Medical Devices

-Medical Devices in the European Union not only make a significant contribution to the overall well-being of EU citizens, they also represent over 1/3 of the global marketplace for medical devices and in-vitro diagnostics (€110 billion in sales).
+Medical devices in the European Union not only make a significant contribution to the overall well-being of people, but they also account for one of the largest markets worldwide.
+In the European Union, EU Regulation 2017/745 is the legislation for medical devices.

 The European Medical Device Regulation (MDR)